Equine Surgery - Elsevier eBook on VitalSource (Retail Access Card), 5th Edition

 Elsevier eBook on VitalSource - Access Card

-Equip yourself for success with the only book on the market that covers all aspects of equine surgery!
-Equine Surgery, 5th Edition prepares you to manage each surgical condition by understanding its pathophysiology and evaluating alternative surgical approaches.
+Equip your students for success with the only book on the market that covers all aspects of equine surgery!
+Equine Surgery, 5th Edition prepares veterinary students to manage each surgical condition by understanding its pathophysiology and evaluating alternative surgical approaches.
 Explanations in the book describe how to avoid surgical infections, select and use instruments, and perfect fundamental surgical techniques including incisions, cautery, retractions, irrigation, surgical suction, wound closure, dressings, bandages, and casts.
-In addition to diagnostic imaging and orthopedic coverage, it includes in-depth information on anesthesia, the integumentary system (including wound management, reconstructive surgery, and skin grafting), the alimentary system, respiratory, and urogenital systems.
+In addition to orthopedic coverage, it includes in-depth information on anesthesia, the integumentary system (including wound management, reconstructive surgery, and skin grafting), the alimentary system, respiratory, and urogenital systems.
 Current techniques of diagnostic imaging are presented in detail.

 - Complete coverage of all the information needed to study for the American and European College of Veterinary Surgeons Board Examinations makes this edition an excellent study tool.